We all know that fish live underwater but do they drink it?

 This is not as simple as it seems.

-Freshwater and saltwater fish both have different anatomies and hence different behaviours when it comes to drinking water.
+Freshwater and saltwater fish both have different anatomies and hence different behaviors when it comes to drinking water.

 Fish do not really need to feel thirsty to drink.